KYC Software for Canadian Banks: Comparison

 Ongoing monitoring and periodic review

 KYC verification does not end at onboarding.
-The Joint Money Laundering Steering Group (JMLSG) Guidance, Part I, Chapter 5.3 requires ongoing monitoring that includes:
+FINTRAC requires ongoing monitoring that includes:

 - Risk-based periodic reviews (annual for high-risk customers, every 3 years minimum for standard risk)

-- Automated detection of changes in Companies House records, directorships and UBO structures
+- Automated detection of changes in corporate registry records, directorships, and beneficial ownership structures

 - Transaction monitoring integrated with customer risk profiles